 Discussion of a master's thesis in the College of Computer Science and Mathematics - Department of Statistics and Informatics

-Discussion of a master's thesis in the College of Computer Science and Mathematics - Department of Statistics and Informatics entitled (Adaptation of the HEEP network with the application)
+Discussion of a master's thesis in the College of Computer Science and Mathematics - Department of Statistics and Informatics entitled (Base's estimation of the Gompertz model with the presence of autocorrelation with the application on the number of infections with the COVID-19 epidemic)

-A master’s thesis was discussed at the College of Computer Science and Mathematics at the University of Mosul on Wednesday, 29-12-2021, about neural networks by Ali Yaqoub Hamid, under the supervision of Assistant Professor Dr. Hudhayfa Hazem Taha
+A master's thesis was discussed at the College of Computer Science and Mathematics at the University of Mosul on Sunday, May 15-2022, on estimating the parameters of the Gompertz growth model for student Hisham Maher Younes, under the supervision of Assistant Professor Dr. Ban Ghanem Al-Ani.

-The discussion committee was chaired by Prof. Dr. Ban Ahmed Hassan, with the membership of Assistant Professor Dr. Mazhar Khaled Abdel Hamid from Tikrit University, College of Administration and Economics, and Assistant Professor Dr. Osama Bashir Hanoun, under the supervision and membership of Assistant Professor Dr. Hudhayfa Hazem Taha.
+The discussion committee was chaired by Prof. Dr. Muhammad Nazir Ismail from Al-Noor University College, with the membership of Assistant Prof. Bashar Abdel Aziz, student and teacher Zaid Tariq Saleh, and under the supervision and membership of Assistant Professor Dr. Ban Ghanem Al-Ani.